w3c/wai-quick-start/source/writing.html.erb.md

   <figure>
     <figcaption>Example paragraph introducing and then referencing an acronym</figcaption>
     <div>
       <p>Since the passage of the Communications and Video Accessibility Act (CVAA), we have seen increased use of auto generated captions.
-While this may be well-intentioned, auto-captioning is still quite unreliable and error-prone and does not usually fulfill the intention of the <abbr title="Communications and Video Accessibility Act">CVAA</abbr> legislation.</p>
+While this may be well-intentioned, auto-captioning is still quite unreliable and error-prone and does not usually fulfill the intention of the CVAA legislation.</p>
     </div>
   </figure>
 </div>